Jerome Cowan

-Early years
+Early life

 Cowan was born in New York City, the son of William Cowan, a confectioner of Scottish descent, and Julia Cowan, née Palmer.

+Career

 Stage

 Cowan's Broadway debut was in We've Got to Have Money (1923).
 His other Broadway credits include Frankie and Johnnie (1930), Just to Remind You (1931), Rendezvous (1932), The Little Black Book (1932), Marathon (1933), Both Your Houses (1933), As Thousands Cheer (1933), Ladies' Money (1934), Paths of Glory (1935), Boy Meets Girl (1935), My Three Angels (1953), Lunatics and Lovers (1954), Rumple (1957), and Say, Darling (1958).

 Film

-He was spotted by Samuel Goldwyn and was given a film contract, his first film being Beloved Enemy.
+Cowan was spotted by Samuel Goldwyn and was given a film contract, his first film being Beloved Enemy.

 He appeared in more than one hundred films, but is probably best remembered for two roles in classic films: Miles Archer, the doomed private eye partner of Sam Spade in The Maltese Falcon and Thomas Mara, the hapless district attorney who has to prosecute Santa Claus in Miracle on 34th Street.

 Cowan also played Dagwood Bumstead's boss Mr. Radcliffe in several installments of Columbia Pictures' Blondie series.
 He also appeared in Deadline at Dawn, June Bride, and High Sierra.